Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 The fundamental structure in DDS is the Domain, which binds various applications together for communication.
 Another important feature in DDS is Quality of Service - QoS.

 QoS is a network transmission strategy where applications specify the required quality of network transmission behavior.
-QoS services fulfill these behavioral requirements, striving to meet customers’ demands for communication quality.
+QoS services fulfill these behavioral requirements, striving to meet customers' demands for communication quality.
 It can be regarded as a contract between data providers and receivers.
 The strategies are as follow:

 (1) The DEADLINE policy indicates that communication data must be transmitted within a specified deadline for each communication instance.